 We hope you find something of interest to you and look forward to welcoming you to our Church community.

-"Reflections on a strawberry."
-In our Autumn edition of Pivot, Rev Sue Gowling thinks about seasonal cycles.
+"Such a simple story."
+In our Winter edition of Pivot, Rev Sue Gowling considers what Christmas means.